 Neglect of our national parks has not only impacted the enjoyment and access of millions of visitors, it has also limited the economic benefits that surrounding communities can receive from providing services to those visitors.
 With COVID-19 already impacting those communities, this funding could not come at a better time.

-Congratulations to all our supporters and coalition partners who helped make this happen.
+Congratulations to all our supporters and coalition partners who helped make this happen!
+The work will continue, but it’s important to recognize this as the enormous victory that it is.